In the beginning, there was the empty set

 0<succ(n)0 < succ(n) succ(n)>0succ(n) > 0 0=00 = 0 succ(n)<succ(m) n<msucc(n) < succ(m) \iff n < m succ(n)>succ(m) n>msucc(n) > succ(m) \iff n > m succ(n)=succ(m) n=msucc(n) = succ(m) \iff n = m

-If you have 00 of either side, it is obvious.
+If you have 00 on either side, it is obvious.
 If not, remove succsucc from both sides and try again.

-These definitions assume, that just as you are able to wrap things up, you can also unwrap, then and check if they match some pattern.
-In functional programming, it is called a pattern matching.
+These definitions assume that just as you are able to wrap things up, you can also unwrap them and check whether they match some pattern.
+In functional programming, it is called pattern matching.
 In mathematics, I never saw any name for it as it is a granted property of the world.

 Integers, anyone?

 OK, so we defined an infinite set of natural numbers $\N = {0, 1, 2, …}$.
-It has addition, multiplication, and comparison, but it doesn’t have subtraction.
-At least one that would be defined for all possible arguments.
+It has addition, multiplication, and comparison, but it doesn’t have subtraction – at least not one that is defined for all possible arguments.
 If we define it like:

 ab=c a=b+ca - b = c \iff a = b + c

-and then we’ll just try to find 3 matching the equation, then:
+and then we’ll just try to find xx matching the equation, then:

 21=x 1+x=22 - 1 = x \iff 1 + x = 2